jubs12/mt-dnn_port/README.md

 ##  Results

-- Reports with scores and answers in reports folder
+- Evaluations and scores in reports folder
 - Evaluation scripts eval_assin.ipynb and  eval_tensorboard.ipynb
 - Model output in output folder
 - Assin_xml and tweetsent_json convert model output to answers for evaluation scripts.